 Complaints and Appeals Procedure

-The purpose of this procedure is to ensure that individuals have an avenue for legitimate complaints and appeals arising during the training and assessment services offered by Club Training Australia (CTA).
+The purpose of this procedure is to ensure that individuals have an avenue for legitimate complaints and appeals arising during the training and assessment services offered by CTA Training Specialists (CTA), formerly Club Training Australia.

 This procedure outlines the steps for handling complaints and appeals received from learners, clients, staff and stakeholders.

 CTA considers all complaints and appeals received as an opportunity to improve the service that we offer to all individuals, as part of our wider continuous improvement process.